Deseret Book Company: Seagull Book and Covenant Communications

-In July 2006, Deseret Book threatened to discontinue sales with another LDS bookstore chain, Seagull Book & Tape, citing marketing differences.
+In July 2006, Deseret Book threatened to discontinue sales with another Latter-day Saint bookstore chain, Seagull Book & Tape, citing marketing differences.
 Seagull claimed that their discounted prices on Deseret Book's products was the reason for the threat.
 Seagull Book & Tape competed with Deseret Book's retail operation, but depended on the company's published work, which reportedly accounted for most of its sales.
-After some time, Deseret Book instead opted to renegotiate its distribution contract with Seagull.
+Deseret Book later opted to renegotiate its distribution contract with Seagull.
 On December 28, 2006, it was announced that Deseret Book was buying both Seagull Book & Tape and the publisher Covenant Communications, from Lewis Kofford.
 Company officials said they intended to continue running all three businesses as separate entities.

+In April 2025, Deseret Book announced it would close all Seagull Book stores by the end of 2025 and make Covenant a Deseret Book brand.

 Deseret Book imprints

-After Deseret Book acquired Bookcraft in 1999, it divided its publishing into four differently marketed imprints: Deseret Book for history and doctrine; Bookcraft for self-help, family, children, women's interests, and LDS fiction; Eagle Gate for art, niche markets, library editions, and teaching aides; and Shadow Mountain for "values-based" publications for a national audience.
+After Deseret Book acquired Bookcraft in 1999, it divided its publishing into four differently marketed imprints: Deseret Book for history and doctrine; Bookcraft for self-help, family, children, women's interests, and Latter-day Saint fiction; Eagle Gate for art, niche markets, library editions, and teaching aides; and Shadow Mountain for "values-based" publications for a national audience.
 A decade later, the only imprints that remained in use were Deseret Book and Shadow Mountain.
-In 2012, the Ensign Peak imprint was created for LDS religious writings for a national audience.
+In 2012, the Ensign Peak imprint was created for Latter-day Saint religious writings for a national audience.

 After acquiring Covenant Communications in 2006, Deseret Book Company did not make it an additional imprint, but continued its independent operations as a publisher alongside Deseret Book Publishing.

 Shadow Mountain Records

-The Shadow Mountain Records label primarily emphasizes values-based releases, with artists placing in top spots on the Billboard Charts, including Jenny Oaks Baker, a classical violinist, and Billboard #1 artist Josh Wright, a classical pianist.